+- attend the pōwhiri

-- attend at least seven out of the 10 tutorials, and - attempt the final examination.
+- attend at least 7 out of the 10 tutorials

+- submit the Research Assignment, the Critique Assignment, and the Literature Review Assignment, and

+- attempt the final examination.

 7 PENALTIES

 By prior arrangement, and only for very good reasons, an extension might be granted by the Course Coordinator.
 However, without an express extension from the Course Coordinator, the following late penalties will apply.